Quick answer

 Cooling system repair

-If overheating is caused by low coolant or leaks, fan repair alone may not fix it.
+If low coolant, leaks or airlocks are involved, fan repair alone may not solve overheating.

 Related coolant and overheating guides